dmitrycello/yaglpp/assets/DETAILS.md

 ubo.bufferSubData(data, 0, data.getSize());
 ```
 > [!NOTE]
 > The pointers in Win32 application are 4-byte long.
-So will be the size of the classes using them as the data.
+So will be the size of the class object using a pointer as its data.

 [&uarr; TOP](DETAILS.md#details)